St. Michael and All Angels Church, Great Witley

 There is an impressive organ and many musicians consider the church acoustics to be as fine as for any building of its size outside London.

-The church Garden Tea Rooms nearby are open from April to October and offer a delicious selection of locally sourced and cooked food, including delicious cakes!
+The church Garden Tea Rooms nearby offer a delicious selection of locally sourced and cooked food, including delicious cakes!
 The Tea Rooms, run for us by Gill Edmonds, are set in what used to be Lady Dudley’s private gardens and offer a truly relaxing atmosphere in beautiful surroundings.
+See their website for opening times.

 The Garden Tea Rooms